Originally published June 7, 2016 and updated on July 16, 2020 and May 23, 2022. Originally sponsored by Purina Pro Plan with Collective Bias, Inc.

 3 – Line up the edges of the towel or bath mats and stitch them together by hand using a whip stitch or with a sewing machine straight stitch.

 4 – Leave an opening on one side so that you can insert the cold packs.
+The size of the opening will depend on the size of the cooling inserts you choose.

 I have found it best to use zipper bags of frozen peas.
 The frozen peas do a great job of providing a cooling effect and are flexible enough to be comfortable for Lila to lay on.